BobKoto/bob-site/pinballinfo.md

 On ball in play 3, the game surface looks like this:

 ![Ball3 image](assets/IllusionPinball3.jpg){: width="75%" height="75%"} <br>
 "Ball 3 playing surface and yes there is more obviously an illusion..."
+And did that guy just turn into a basket of fruit?

 [Back to screen shots](https://bobkoto.github.io/bob-site/image02)

 Find the pinball project at [Pinball project](https://github.com/bobkoto/touchinput1/) aka touchinput1

-Note: As code goes it could be better and neater.
+Note: As code goes it could be way better and neater.
 That said, I play tested this on a mid-range Android phone - Galaxy J7.
-I consistently played for an hour or more with little drain on the battery and only (sometimes) the physics getting "flaky" and sending the ball out of play.
+I consistently played for an hour or more with little drain on the battery and only (sometimes, after an hour or so) the physics getting "flaky" and sending the ball out of play.
 Probably easy to fix - but I moved on.